Yakatabune Light Trails from Eitai Bridge are Beautiful

 - Suitengumae (Tokyo Metro Hanzomon Line)

-How to photograph the Yakatabune
+How to Photograph the Boats

-When to photograph them?
+When to photograph Them

 The Yakatabune start their outbound journey for dinner just after sunset.
 Then they will make their return trip about two hours later.
 You can photograph them in both directions.
 Well, that is if you want to wait.